-3.2 Affiliated Companies-The equity method of accounting is used for investments in affiliated companies.
+3.1 Affiliated Companies-The equity method of accounting is used for investments in affiliated companies.
 An affiliated company is an entity which is not controlled by the Company but for which the Company is able to exert significant influence over the decisions on financial and operating or business policies.
 If the Company has 20% but no more than 50% of the voting rights of another entity, the Company is presumed to have significant influence over the entity.
 However, one of the entities in which the Company holds less than 20% has been accounted for on the equity method due to significant influence achieved by combined interests held by MC or other affiliates.
 The Company applies equity method of accounting for the investment in Mitsubishi do Brasil S.A. which the Company holds 12.57% interest.

 Under the equity method, the investment in an affiliated company is initially recognized at cost and the carrying amount is increased or decreased to recognize the Company's share of the net assets of an affiliated company after the date of acquisition.
 The Company's share of the net income (loss) of an affiliated company is recognized in the Company's net profit.
-The Company's share of the other comprehensive income or loss of the affiliated company is recognized in the Company's other comprehensive income (loss).
-When the Company's share of losses of an affiliated company equals or exceeds its interest in the affiliated company, the Company discontinues recognizing its share of further losses.
+The Company's share of the other comprehensive income or loss of the affiliated company is recognized in the Company equals or exceeds its interest in the affiliated company, the Company discontinues recognizing its share of further losses.
 After the Company's interest, including any long-term interests that, in substance, form part of the Company's net investment in the affiliated company is reduced to zero, additional losses are provided for, and a liability is recognized, only to the extent that the Company has incurred legal or constructive obligations or made payments on behalf of the affiliated company.
 All significant intercompany profits have been eliminated in proportion to interests in affiliated companies.